'Protect and serve' should include wearing masks

-While counter-protesters' hate-filled taunts in Watsontown June 28 were disturbing enough, something else at the protest was almost as troubling.
+While counter-protesters’ hate-filled taunts in Watsontown June 28 were disturbing enough, something else at the protest was also troubling.

 It wasn’t just that none of the counter-protesters in front of the Mansion House Bar and Grill wore a face mask as they congregated in close groups on the sidewalk and that only some of the protesters wore one.
 Not one of the police officers, sheriff’s deputies from Northumberland and Union counties or state troopers at the protest wore a mask, either.

-Despite advice from public health officials urging everyone to wear a mask in public to curb the spread of COVID-19 virus, which hasn't disappeared, the officers, deputies and troopers stood barefaced in the crowd, several times within inches of both protesters and counter-protesters as the lawmen kept the sides apart.
+Despite advice from public health officials urging everyone to wear a mask in public to curb the spread of COVID-19, which hasn’t disappeared, the officers, deputies and troopers stood barefaced in the crowd, several times within inches of both protesters and counter-protesters as the lawmen kept the sides apart.

-It was alarming when Watsontown Police Chief Rodney Witherite reported three days later that he learned two troopers may have tested positive for COVID-19.
-The following day, he walked back those comments.
-He said he received additional information that four troopers who attended the rally were from the Milton barracks but each tested negative for the illness.
+It was also alarming when Watsontown Police Chief Rodney Witherite reported three days later that he learned two troopers may have tested positive for COVID-19.
+The following day, he had to walk back those comments.
+He said he received additional information that four troopers who attended the rally were from the Milton barracks, and each tested negative for the illness.

 The Milton barracks had closed for several hours on June 30 while it was disinfected, according to a state police public information officer.
 That officer, Trooper Angela Bieber, would not confirm if any troopers from the Milton station tested positive or whether a trooper who had tested positive worked at the protest.